 Begin your Summer Research Application here.

-Dr. Shuta Ishibe is a NIH funded investigator with a passion in mentoring future biomedical researchers.
-He has been the Director of the Yale SUMR KUH program for the past 5 years providing a hands on research experience.
-He is also active as a American Society of Nephrology STARS mentor (medical students, residents, fellows) for Kidney Week and is the Director of the Enrichment Program for the George O’Brien Kidney Center at Yale, and the Research Fellowship Director for Nephrology.
+Shuta Ishibe, MD, is a NIH-funded investigator with a passion in mentoring future biomedical researchers.
+He has been the Director of the Yale SUMR KUH program since 2014 providing a hands on research experience.
+He is also active as a American Society of Nephrology STARS mentor (medical students, residents, fellows) during Kidney Week, and is the Director of the Enrichment Program for the George O’Brien Kidney Center at Yale, and the Research Fellowship Director for Nephrology.